 They grow potatoes and green vegetables, rear chicken, pigs, cattle and sheep, catch fish and produce dairy products here.

-The country’s industry consists of fish processing (rather unsurprisingly, given the location!), aluminium smelting, ferrosilicon production, geothermal power, hydropower and tourism.
+The country’s industry consists of fish processing (rather unsurprisingly, given the location!), aluminum smelting, ferrosilicon production, geothermal power, hydropower and tourism.

-Iceland exports fish and fish products, aluminium, animal products, ferrosilicon and diatomite.
+Iceland exports fish and fish products, aluminum, animal products, ferrosilicon and diatomite.

 Want to call family or friends in Iceland?
-You’ll need to use the international dialling code +354.
+You’ll need to use the international dialing code +354.

-Do you know any interesting or fun facts about Iceland that we’ve missed?
-Let us know in the comments section below!
+Do you know any fun facts about Iceland?
+Share them in the comments below!